 If you have anything you're carrying, you have to leave it out of the way.

-Look, uh I think it's simple.
+Look, I think it's simple.

-Secure the perimeter, you gotta have a full threat assessment.
+You've got to have a full threat assessment.

-There's got to be concealed carry, retired military police in every floor of every building.
+There's got to be concealed carry retired military police in every floor of every building.

-And I think you ha I think you solved the problem.
+And I think you solved the problem.

 You know, people don't want solutions, I guess.